Do you consider change management an important part of your business? Do you know how to incorporate its key principles into the working environment?

 We hope that after reading this article you’ll be more confident in introducing change management within your business.
 Incorporate it properly and expect successful organisational development to follow.

 What is change enablement?

 First, a quick definition.
 The term “change enablement” refers to the process of ensuring staff are able to adapt to changes within an organisation.
-For organisations, this could mean anything from changes to long-term business visions, process improvements or management styles to the implementation of new technologies.
+For organisations, this could mean anything from changes to long-term business visions, changes to performance management to the implementation of new technologies.

 In short, change enablement means the preparations that ensure a smooth transition to new ways of working when organisational change is taking place.

 Change enablement vs change management